probmods/chapters/generative-models.md

 # Persistent Randomness: `mem`

-Consider building a model with a set of objects that each have a randomly chosen property.
+It is often useful to model a set of objects that each have a randomly chosen property.
 For instance, describing the eye colors of a set of people:

 ~~~~
 (define (eye-color person) (uniform-draw '(blue green brown)))